UX Invariants for AI-powered Software Engineering

 UX Invariants as Guardrails

-• Behavioral guardrails for LLMs
+• Generation-time guardrails for AI coding agents

-This is UX as infrastructure.
+This is UX as infrastructure for AI-built products.

 What You Get